-The objective of the baseline assessment is to assist SGP National Coordinators and National Steering Committees a) to elaborate a landscape/seascape-wide baseline, b) to develop a landscape/seascape strategy that will guide grant-making with typology of projects proposed, and sets of indicators for selected SGP strategic initiatives identified.
-The baseline assessment provides information about the current state of the landscapes/seascapes, through consultations with local communities and stakeholders which can be used as a basis for setting goals and desired outcomes.
+The objective of the baseline assessment is to assist SGP National Coordinators and National Steering Committees a) to elaborate a landscape/seascape/ridge to reef-wide baseline, b) to develop a landscape/seascape/ridge to reef strategy that will guide grant-making with typology of projects proposed, and sets of indicators for selected SGP strategic initiatives identified.
+The baseline assessment provides information about the current state of the landscape/seascape/ridge to reef, through consultations with local communities and stakeholders which can be used as a basis for setting goals and desired outcomes.

-The Landscape/Seascape Baseline Assessment will study the key challenges, global environmental issues, and identify the opportunities for community and CSO actions.
+The Landscape/Seascape/Ridge to Reef Baseline Assessment will study the key challenges, global environmental issues, and identify the opportunities for community and CSO actions.
 The baseline assessment process will include community consultations, and ensure participation of the range of stakeholders in the landscape, including local authorities, civil society, community organizations, and other relevant partners.
 The baseline assessment will include the following key elements:

 - a) Baseline analysis.
-Identification of the landscape/seascape context and background, including threats to the global environment, sustainable development, and key actions and plans underway, and identification of relevant stakeholders within and outside the landscape who need to be involved and play a role.
-The boundaries of the landscape/seascape should be identified along with an analysis of the baseline activities that the SGP Country programme can build on as well as the gaps that it can intervene to address. - b) Elaborating SGP OP6 Strategic initiatives within the landscape/seascape context.
+Identification of the landscape/seascape/ridge to reef context and background, including threats to the global environment, sustainable development, and key actions and plans underway, and identification of relevant stakeholders within and outside the landscape who need to be involved.
+The boundaries of the landscape/seascape/ridge to reef should be identified along with an analysis of the baseline activities that the SGP Country programme can build on as well as the gaps that it can intervene to address. - b) Elaborating SGP OP6 Strategic initiatives within the landscape/seascape/ridge to reef context.
 Based on results of the CPS Consultation and Scoping process, the country will have identified the selective strategic priorities for grantmaking.
-Within the Baseline Assessment the implementation of the priority OP6 strategic initiatives selected by countries will be elaborated within the landscape/seascape context with (a) typologies of projects developed, (b) indicators and targets and results framework developed. - c) Modalities for implementation will be proposed, such as possibilities for linking and connecting projects within the landscape for learning and exchange, fostering engagement with local authorities, identifying policy influence and scaling up opportunities, promoting participatory M&E that enables community involvement, and facilitating knowledge management and capture and dissemination of results.
+Within the Baseline Assessment the implementation of the priority OP6 strategic initiatives selected by countries will be elaborated within the landscape/seascape/ridge to reef context with (a) typologies of projects developed, (b) indicators and targets and results framework developed. - c) Modalities for implementation will be proposed, such as possibilities for linking and connecting projects within the landscape for learning and exchange, fostering engagement with local authorities, identifying the policy's influence and scaling up opportunities, promoting participatory monitoring and evaluation that enables community involvement, and facilitating knowledge management and capture and dissemination of results.

-As a key output of the Landscape/Seascape Baseline Assessment process a report will be produced that will present the baseline analysis, the elaboration of the SGP strategy within the landscape and the modalities for implementation.
+As a key output of the Landscape/Seascape/Ridge to Reef Baseline Assessment process a report will be produced that will present the baseline analysis, the elaboration of the SGP strategy within the landscape and the modalities for implementation.
 The report will also present the consultative process followed and the results of community consultations held.
 This report will be presented to the NSC and NC and may be prepared in the national languages as appropriate (note it will not be required for review by the SGP Central Programme Management Team (CPMT) at SGP headquarters).